enfogroup/aws-cdk-waf/README.md

 * name, no longer mandatory, has a rule specific default
 * priority, no longer mandatory, has a rule specific default
-* statement, removed, set for you
+* statement, removed and some properties flattered into rule properties
 * visibilityConfig, removed and properties flatted into rule properties
 * action, removed from all rules but IP Block
 * overrideAction, set to `{ none: {} }` on all rules but IP Block